Quadtree/ue4util/README.md

     kill %1

 After creating a function, MSVC will not immediately recognize it.
 To force intellisense to re-enumerate the members of the class, put your cursor right after the fun:: and press Ctrl+Space.
 After a few moments, it should recognize the new function.

+If this technique doesn't work (seems very inconsistent), try putting your cursor on the newly created thing and pressing Ctrl+F12 or F12.
+This only seems to work reliably on functions, though.
+For variables, you need to do "this->X".